 One of the biggest advantages of capped composite is its resilience in any climate.
 Whether you’re dealing with intense summer sun, heavy rain, or freezing winters with snow and ice, these boards hold their own.
 Traditional wood can warp, crack, and splinter when exposed to fluctuating temperatures and moisture, but capped composite is engineered to remain stable.
 This means your raised garden beds won’t bow or break down over time.
 You can set up your garden with confidence, knowing it’s built to endure whatever the weather throws its way.

-Resists Mold, Mildew, and Scratches
+Say Goodbye to Mold, Mildew, and Scratches

 If you’re looking for a low-maintenance garden, capped composite is your answer.
 The protective cap not only blocks moisture but also resists stains, scratches, and fading.
 This is a huge plus for any active garden space.
 You won’t have to worry about unsightly mold spots or the board’s color dulling in the sun.
 It’s also tough enough to handle the occasional scrape from a shovel or wheelbarrow.
 This durability makes it an ideal material for structures like animal barrier gardens, which need to stand up to both pests and daily wear and tear without constant repairs.

-How Do Capped Composite Boards Keep Their Color?
+Will Capped Composite Boards Keep Their Color?

 One of the biggest frustrations with traditional wood is how quickly it can fade, turning a beautiful new garden bed or fence into a gray, weathered structure.
 Capped composite boards, on the other hand, are designed to hold their color for decades.
 This isn't by accident—it's the result of some very smart material science.
 The secret lies in a protective outer layer, or "cap," that shields the inner composite core from the elements that cause discoloration.